 Blue Pomeranians often look more gray than blue.
 They can be silver, dark gray or any blue-gray shade in between!
 Puppies are born with silvery-gray coats, dark gray guard hairs and blue undercoats.
 Their slate blue color typically appears after they reach six months of age.

 It is easy to confuse blue shades for black, but one easy difference is their nose color.

 Blue Pomeranians always have blue noses, instead of black.
-Their nose is the same color of a blue nose pitbull’s.
-They also have blue eyelids, lips, paw pads.
+Their nose is the same color as a blue nose pitbull’s.
+They also have blue eyelids, lips and paw pads.

 Blue and Tan